kiteco/kite-python-blog-post-code/campfire-burn-prediction/README.md

 # Campfire Burn Severity Prediction
-This repo contains the code (Jupyter Notebook) for the use of convolutional neural networks to predict the burn severity of affected human structures from the 2018 Campfire using post-wildfire aerial imagery.
+This repo contains the code (Jupyter Notebook) for a research project I was involed in which studied the use ofconvolutional neural networks to predict the burn severity of affect human structures from the 2018 Campfire using post-wildfire aerial imagery.

 ## Jupyter Notebook
 The Jupyter Notebook contains code for building and creating the dataset (images and labels), as